karanimwarimu/DSF-phase-1-project/README.md

 ### Interactive Dashboard

-*The link below leads to tableau public with an interactive dashboard with some of the visuals gotten from the data ::
+* Under visualizations folder ou will get the interactive dashboard *The link below leads to tableau public with an interactive dashboard with some of the visuals gotten from the data ::